auth0/docs/articles/connections/passwordless/reference/troubleshoot.md

 ## What if a user receives multiple authentication emails/SMS messages?

-If a user accidentally requests more than one email or SMS message containing magic links or authentication codes, the last **five** codes will be valid.
+If a user accidentally requests more than one email or SMS message containing magic links or authentication codes, only the most recent code/link will be valid.
 After successful log in using any of the codes/links, **all** of the existing codes/links will be invalidated.

 ## One-Time Password Limitations